lpfgarcia/C4.5-Tree-Forest-Classifier-Implementation-Guide/README.md

 ![trainqdiv](Split5.2.png)

 ```
-Split at y = 1.1492
+Split by "y" at 1.1492
-If lesser than or equal to 1.1492
+If lesser than or equal to 1.1492:
-        Split at x = -2.0787
+        Split by "x" at -2.0787
-        If lesser than or equal to -2.0787
+        If lesser than or equal to -2.0787:
-                Split at y = 0.8204
+                Split by "y" at 0.8204
-                If lesser than or equal to 0.8204
+                If lesser than or equal to 0.8204:
-                         Label = orange
+                        It's orange
-                Otherwise:
+                Otherwise (y>0.8204):
-                         Label = blue
+                        It's blue
-        Otherwise:
+        Otherwise (x>-2.0787):
-                 Label = blue
+                It's blue
-Otherwise:
+Otherwise (y>1.1492):
-        Split at x = -2.0806
+        Split by "x" at -2.0806
-        If lesser than or equal to -2.0806
+        If lesser than or equal to -2.0806:
-                 Label = blue
+                It's blue
-        Otherwise:
+        Otherwise (x>-2.0806):
-                 Label = orange
+                It's orange
 ```

 It works!
 Theres a tiny sign of overfitting in the lower left corner (can you see that horizontal division and a tiny "blue" area?), but that's fair.
-That division has a high information gain and there's no way for us to eliminate it either by changing the parameters or pruning.
+That division has a high information gain on our training set and there's no way for us to eliminate it either by changing the parameters using the information we have so far.

 If we apply the same algorithm for the `iris.csv` dataset, we can already extract decent results.
-With a training set of 41 items and testing with 109, this tree already yields a 93.58% accuracy for predicting the flower species.
+On average, it has a 92.48% accuracy.

+That's it for the main guide!

 ## Extra sections

-There's a follow-up guide available at `TODO` with a couple extra topics (pruning, forests and bagging).
+There's a follow-up guide available at [this]('https://github.com/m3101/C4.5-Tree-Forest-Classifier-Implementation-Guide/tree/main/extra') link with a couple extra topics (pruning, forests and bagging).

 ---

 Made with <3 by Amélia O. F. da S. in a very tiresome day-long marathon.
-I hope it's been helpful!
+Thanks for reading, and I hope it's been helpful!